 - Adjust your plans: When you build your project plan Gantt chart online, you can easily adjust dates and timelines as you hit speed bumps.
 Other tasks automatically adjust around your changes.

 - Communicate easily: When you adjust assignees, dates, or project duration, your team is automatically notified.
 You have all the project information in one place so people can quickly get caught up and monitor progress.
+Excel sheets don't offer this functionality and are easy to get lost in the shuffle.

 Lucky for you, we've done some of the legwork for you.
 Here are 6 templates you can easily use in Wrike.
 These free project management templates, are created with sample folder names and stages but feel free to play around and customize them to suit your needs.